Think there’s no need to prepare for a telephone interview? Think again…

 The easiest way to think on your feet in this situation is simply to think ahead.
 It may sound obvious, but if you know the question is likely to come up, a little time rehearsing a potential answer will help you remain calm and collected.

 It’s also advisable to avoid being overly critical of your current employer, or going into too much detail about the reason you’re looking to move on.
-It may seem satisfying at the time to vent about your frustrations, but you’ll only send alarm bells ringing to your perspective employer.
+It may seem satisfying at the time to vent about your frustrations, but you’ll only send alarm bells ringing to your prospective employer.

 Right answer: Something short, positive and relatively non-specific e.g. ‘I didn’t find the work challenging enough, and that’s what I really like about this position’.
 Always be prepared to give examples.